 “This is the ‘other shoe’ in the 21st century, the consequences of people living into their 90s,” she said.

-The Hastings Center will soon release a revised and expanded version of its 1987 guidelines on end-of-life decision-making and care; it will include resources for providers who want to learn how to have better conversations with each other and with patients and their families.
+The Hastings Center released a revised and expanded version of its 1987 guidelines on end-of-life decision-making and care; it will include resources for providers who want to learn how to have better conversations with each other and with patients and their families.

 Will there be enough critical medications available to meet people’s needs in the future, and if not, what can be done about it?
 How will organs be allocated in the future, when they are often in short supply?